hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/02_while_lab_2.md

 ## Handouts

+Do now: think of a question about while loops that hasn't been answered yet.

 ## In-Class Exercises

 The class is a lab, so students will use the above starter file and spend the class doing that activity.